nguyenanhnhan/Attire/README.md

 And there you go, you can add many views as you want before the render method occurs.

-## Create a new Theme ##
+# Create a new Theme
+---

 Obviously, you can create as many layouts and themes as you want.

+## 1. Create the directory

-For example, create a new directory structure inside `themes` folder:
+Create a new directory structure inside the `themes` folder:

 ```
 +-FCPATH/